rosmed/slicer_ros2_module/docs/pages/mrml-ros-nodes.rst

 MRML ROS Nodes
 """"""""""""""

-The high level ROS functionalities are all encapsulated as Slicer MRML nodes, i.e. derived from the class ``vtkMRMLNode`` and added to the MRML Scene.
-This allows to leverage some of the Slicer features:
+The high level ROS functionalities (publisher, subscriber, Tf2 broadcast, Tf2 lookup or parameter client) are all encapsulated as Slicer MRML nodes, i.e. derived from the class ``vtkMRMLNode`` and added to the MRML Scene.
+This allows to leverage some of the Slicer
+features:

 * Data visualization using the MRML scene.